nearform/nceubadge/docs-source/content/getting-started/accessing-hardware-features.md

 Badge.capSense(corner);
 ```

 where corner is one of CORNER1, CORNER2, CORNER3, CORNER4, CORNER5, CORNER6.
+See [note here](/getting-started/using-prototyping-area/#important-note-re-leds-and-touch-sensing) about issue of using sense and LEDs together.

 ### Battery Percentage